ihoegen/terra-inform/README.md

-# Terrasummary
+# terra-inform

-Terrasummary is a simple wrapper around the Terraform CLI that provides AI-powered summaries of your Terraform plans and applies.
+terra-inform is a simple wrapper around the Terraform CLI that provides AI-powered summaries of your Terraform plans and applies.
 It works exactly like the regular Terraform CLI but adds helpful summaries to make infrastructure changes more understandable.

 ## Features